jonrau1/ElectricEye/README.md

 ## ElectricEye on Docker

-After configuring ElectricEye for your environment(s) using the [TOML configuration](./eeauditor/external_providers.toml), you can instead utilize Docker to run ElectricEye which have images maintained on ECR Public, Oracle Cloud Container Registry (OCR), and Docker Hub.
+After configuring ElectricEye for your environment(s) using the [TOML configuration](./eeauditor/external_providers.toml), you can instead utilize Docker to run ElectricEye which have images maintained on ECR Public and Docker Hub.
 You can read more about the security assurance activities [here](#repository-security), in the future more Registries and image signing will be utilized.

 ### Building Images